 It works on several operating systems including Windows, Mac OS X, and Linux.

 What are the Typical Uses for Ettercap?

 Nagios is a network and sytem monitoring application.
 It monitors services and hosts that you specify, alerting you when things go bad or when things get better.
-Some of the many feature of Nagios include: monitoring of your entire IT infrastructure, know immediately when problems arise, spot problems before they occure, detect security breaches, share availability data with stakeholders, plan and budget for IT upgrades and reduce downtime and business losses.
+Some of the many features of Nagios include monitoring of your entire IT infrastructure, know immediately when problems arise, spot problems before they occure, detect security breaches, share availability data with stakeholders, plan, and budget for IT upgrades and reduce downtime and business losses.

 Is Nagios Free?